Consumers are instead cutting back on day-to-day spending

 A “too rapid” rise in rates

 This development, which also concerns Belgium, does not, however, remove retail concerns.
-“The retail sector has other concerns: staff shortages, wage increases, rising energy costs… And not all increases could be passed on to prices,” says Johan Geeroms.
+“The retail sector has other concerns: staff shortages, wage increases, rising energy costs… And not all increases might be passed on to prices,” says Johan Geeroms.
 Who notes in passing that the automatic indexation of wages is in this context a welcome oxygen balloon.

 Faced with rising costs, European retailers are struggling to keep their heads above water.
 But the risk concerns rather small or medium-sized enterprises, who do not have such strong backs and are subject to a “too rapid” rise in interest rates.